MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-understand-cors-issues.md

 ### Option 3: Update HTTP headers

-Tomatch the origin request, add a custom HTTP response header on the web service.
+To match the origin request, add a custom HTTP response header on the web service.
 Websites running in Internet Information Services (IIS), use IIS Manager to modify the header.

 ![Add custom response header in IIS Manager](./media/application-proxy-understand-cors-issues/image6.png)